ClementPerroud/Gym-Trading-Env/docs/source/index.rst

    </section>

 Cryto Trading Env is an OpenAI Gym environment for simulating stocks and train Reinforcement Learning (RL) trading agents.
-It was designed to be fast* and customizable for easy RL trading algorythms implementation.
+It was designed to be fast and customizable for easy RL trading algorythms implementation.

 Key features
 ---------------

 This package aims to greatly simplify the research phase by offering :

-* A quick way to download technical data on several exchanges
+* Easy and quick download technical data on several exchanges
 * A simple and fast environment for the user and the AI, but which allows complex operations (Short, Margin trading).
 * A high performance rendering (can display several hundred thousand candles simultaneously), customizable to visualize the actions of its agent and its results.
 * (Coming soon) An easy way to backtest any RL-Agents or any king